hotelmah/mytinytodo-v2/README.md

 ## Windows as Your Development Environment

 This is due to testing with IIS.
 I ran this App from a sub-directory and had the web root one level up.

-For the Current Command Prompt Session:
-`set MTT_ENV=development`

-For a PowerShell Session:
-`$env:MTT_ENV = "development"`
+In index.php, the `$URIPrefix` variable has a default value of `/mytinytodo`.
+In production, the .htaccess file should read an empty URI_PREFIX, or you can set this if you run the app from a sub-directory and you choose not to use a sub-domain which would effectively run the App in the root where a sub-directory is not used.

-In production, on a LAMP host, the .htaccess contains this Environment Variable:
+In production, on a LAMP host, the .htaccess contains this Environment Variable, URI_PREFIX with a value of an empty string:
-`SetEnv MTT_ENV production`
+`SetEnv URI_PREFIX`

 ## Future Updates